brucelau/mini-mesos-framework/java/README.md

 ### Getting started

 #### Step 0
-Make sure that Docker is installed.
+Make sure that JDK8, Maven, and Docker are installed.

 Clone and build the Maven project:
 ```